About Destination Imagination (DI) Colorado

 10. What Steps Are Needed For Starting A Team?

-• Select up to 7 kids to be on your DI team
+• Select up to seven kids to be on the team

 • Determine time and place for team meetings

-• Look through the Challenge Previews to see the variety of challenges your DI team can choose from.
+• Look through the Challenge Previews to see the variety of challenges the DI team can choose from

-• Communicate with your team parents about meeting schedule
+• Communicate with your team parents about the meeting schedule

 • Begin planning team meetings using the DI Roadmap